Beasley015/MSAMsims/README.md

 * MySim.SansCovs.R - The base model.
 No covariates or data augmentation.
   - abundsanscovs.txt - BUGS script for base model
   - modsanscovs3.rds - output of base model

+* SansCovsAugmented.R - No covariates, but includes data augmentation to account for 2 nondetected species.